 Instead, you can stock up on local cuisine of rice, lentils, and potatoes, all of which are high in carbohydrates and proteins and easier for your body to digest and will provide you enough energy for the trek.
 Surprisingly, other foods like spaghetti and momos are also available in most of the hotels all over the trek.

 Avoid Alcohol and Caffeine

-If the symptoms of altitude sickness continue and worsen, then it is best to go to a lower altitude and seek medical help.
+If the symptoms of altitude sickness persist, you must return to a lower altitude and seek medical help.

 If you are to follow these guides you will be able to enjoy your trip to EBC to the fullest.
 If you want to know more about the Everest base camp trek itinerary, and other information about the trails, food guide, and Everest Base camp trek guide you can check our blog page.